 - a threat, such as the arrival of a new competitor;

 - a fresh opportunity, such as a change in legislation or technology;

 - demand from an unexpected quarter.

-In practice, your pricing policy should be kept under constant review to take advantage of market opportunities and to make sure you make a decent profit.
+In practice, your pricing policy should be kept under constant review to take advantage of market opportunities and ensure you make a decent profit.

 Competitors' pricing should be kept under continuous surveillance.
-In practice, this can all too easily be overlooked; it is worth establishing a regular price-checking routine.
+In practice, this can all too easily be overlooked so it is worth establishing a regular price-checking routine.